-obexd-contentfilter-off provides a simple way to disable the filter for only registered MIME types, when receiving files per Bluetooth via the OBEX profile.
+obexd-contentfilter-off provides a simple way to disable the filter for only registered MIME types, when receiving files via Bluetooth and its OBEX profile.

 Notes: